robertdebock/presentations/automation-journey.md

 # CRUD

-Almost all "jobs" should expose:
+Almost all "jobs" should facilitate:

-1. Create
+1. Create.
-2. Read
+2. Read.
-3. Update
+3. Update.
-4. Delete
+4. Delete.

 ----